davi-mbatista/flexmix/README.md

 # Flexmix
-> A Sass mixing that makes working with flexbox ease and quick!
+> A Sass mixing that makes working with flexbox easy and quick!

 ### Installation